Design Funnel Steps Easily

 8. Conversion Overview

-Here you can see more details of your each funnel step for this specific funnel.
+Here you can see more details of each funnel step for this specific funnel.
 Such as –

 • Total Visitors